-- 10.1 These guidelines are correct at the time of publishing. - 10.2 RAA reserves the right to amend, alter or change these guidelines at any time, and it is your responsibility to ensure that they check the relevant website prior to application. - 10.3 Without limiting any rights, the RAA (or another NSW agency) in its sole discretion may recover funds from the applicant, and determine that a debt is due, if evidence indicates that the applicant: - a) did not meet the eligibility criteria; - b) received an over-payment of the grant (whether of the up-front grant or of an additional grant payment); or - c) spent any part of the grant on costs which were not eligible items or activities.
+- 10.1 These guidelines are correct at the time of publishing. - 10.2 RAA reserves the right to amend, alter or change these guidelines at any time, and it is your responsibility to ensure that they check the relevant website prior to application. - 10.3 The guidelines that apply to your application will be the guidelines that are current at the time your application is received by RAA.